fonoster/routr/docs/introduction/faq.md

 ### What language is used to develop Routr?

-Most Routr components are written in Javascript(with Oracle Nashorn).
+Most components in Routr are written in Javascript(with Oracle's GraalJS).

-### What happens once Nashorn is deprecated?

-[JEP 335](https://openjdk.java.net/jeps/335) is a concern.
-The current course of action is to wait and see if GraalJS is a viable replacement for Nashorn or re-write project entirely in Java.
-In either case, we believe we have time to make the decision later this year.

 ### What license does Routr uses?